arishuynhvan/wingman-client-analyzer/README.md

 - [ ] Convert JSON strings to object & pass to view layer

+- [ ] Implement the session filter

-- [ ] Disable editable & insertable options
+- [x] Disable editable & insertable options

 - [ ] Style as the initial design